nbfigueroa/franka_interactive_controllers/README.md

   ```bash
   roslaunch franka_interactive_controllers franka_interactive_bringup.launch
   ```
-  This will only load the available controllers but not activate them, to do that follow the instructions **[ROBOT CONTROLLERS]**.
+  This will only load the available controllers but not activate them, to do that follow the instructions next.

 - To bringup the robot with kinesthetic teaching functionalities:
   ```bash